Relationship between covariance of Wigner functions and transformation noncontextuality: Results

-[Theorem]{Theorem} \begin{TheoremTransfNC} Let us consider the subtheory of quantum mechanics $(\mathcal{S},\mathcal{T},\mathcal{M}).$ If the subtheory allows for a transformation noncontextual ontological model, then it also allows for a positivity preserving quasiprobability representation.
-The converse implication does \emph{not} hold. \end{TheoremTransfNC}
+[Proposition]{Proposition} \begin{TheoremTransfNC} Let us consider a subtheory of quantum theory $(\mathcal{S},\mathcal{T},\mathcal{M}).$ If the subtheory allows for a transformation noncontextual ontological model, then it also allows for a positivity preserving quasiprobability representation.
+The converse implication does \emph{not} hold, \textit{i.e.}, if the subtheory allows for a positivity preserving quasiprobability representation, then it is not always the case that the subtheory admits of a transformation noncontextual ontological model.